jgranserver/JgransEconomySystem/README.md

 ## Configuration

 The plugin uses a configuration file to customize its behavior.
 The configuration file is named `JgransEconomySystemConfig.json` and should be placed in the server's `tshock` folder.
 Modify the settings in the configuration file to suit your server's needs.

+## Configuration

+The plugin uses a configuration file (`JgransEconomySystemConfig.json`) to customize its behavior.
+The following settings can be modified in the configuration file:

+- `CurrencyName` (default: "jspoints"): The name of the currency used in the economy system.
+- `ServerName` (default: "Jgrans"): The name of your server.
+- `LowRate` (default: 30): The currency rate for low-tier rewards.
+- `MedRate` (default: 50): The currency rate for medium-tier rewards.
+- `HighRate` (default: 85): The currency rate for high-tier rewards.
+- `PerfectRate` (default: 100): The currency rate for perfect rewards.
+- `Boss3MaxAmount` (default: 1000): The maximum currency amount obtainable from defeating the third set boss (Plantera up).
+- `Boss2MaxAmount` (default: 600): The maximum currency amount obtainable from defeating the second set boss (Wall of Flesh up).
+- `Boss1MaxAmount` (default: 380): The maximum currency amount obtainable from defeating the first boss (Pre-Hardmode Bosses).
+- `SpecialMaxAmount` (default: 80): The maximum currency amount obtainable from special events or achievements.
+- `HostileMaxAmount` (default: 50): The maximum currency amount obtainable from hostile creatures.
+- `NormalMaxAmount` (default: 25): The maximum currency amount obtainable from regular gameplay.

+Modify these settings to adjust the currency rates and maximum amounts according to your server's needs.

 ## Database